Decoding the mind: from thinking to feeling

 There has never been a more interesting time to dive into cognitive psychology, which studies mental processes, including how people perceive, think, remember, learn, solve problems, make decisions and are influenced by their emotions.
 This course will provide you with a solid foundational knowledge of cognitive psychology.
 We will explore together what are now the key questions, methods and principles used to discover the psychological realm of human experience.
-By the end of the course, you will know the principles underling the nature and nurture debate; you will have a clear idea of the relationship between brain, mind and behaviour and of the major approaches to observe and study the mind-body system.
+By the end of the course, you will know the principles underling the nature and nurture debate; you will have a clear idea of the relationship between brain, mind and behaviour, and of the major approaches to observe and study the mind-body system.
+Ready to step into the mind?
+We look forward to welcoming you.

 Course Dates